 The research says they can.
-According an article by Dr. Sheryl Reinisch, Director of Early Childhood Education Programs at Concordia University, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
+According to Dr. Sheryl Reinisch, director of Early Childhood Education Programs at Concordia University-Portland, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
 As a result, self-esteem increases and students are motivated to engage in the learning process.”

 Students in the study said that being comfortable helped them feel at home in their classroom, which in turn helped them learn.
 Quotes included:

 “I feel relaxed.
 When I’m relaxed I’m more ready to learn.”

 “It’s like a little living room when the plants are here.”

 “Up here [in the reading loft] makes me learn because I read and it’s comfortable reading here.”

 How important is a comfortable classroom?